oddbird/oddleventy/content/blog/2024/anchor-position-yearbook.md

 {{ embed.img(
   src='blog/2024/anchor-position-yearbook-layout.png',
-  alt='A rough wireframe of photos and aligned names.'
+  alt='A rough wireframe of photos and aligned names' )}}
-)}}

 First, it would be a challenge to have the name and the photo of each person